Gary Coleman Estate: Plagued By Preventable Problems

-Anna Gray, the ex-girlfriend, has declared that she is entitled to the estate.
-She claims that she managed Coleman’s affairs for years and that he had named her as the executor and beneficiary of his estate over 7 years ago, in 2005.
+Gray declared that she was also entitled to the late actor’s estate.
+She claimed that she managed his affairs for years and that he named her as the executor and beneficiary of his estate over 7 years ago, in 2005.

 It is tragic to realize that after the costs of probate fees and attorney fees, there may be very little left of the estate these women are fighting for.
 Also, without a set estate plan, Coleman also made it possible for his estranged parents to attain his estate.
-Coleman and his parents are not on good terms, in fact he sued them for mismanagement and theft of his funds from his time as a child actor – causing him to later have to file bankruptcy.
+Coleman and his parents were not on good terms, in fact he sued them for mismanagement and theft of his funds from his time as a child actor – causing him to later have to file bankruptcy.

 An estate plan would have made all the difference in the sad situation involving the Gary Coleman estate.
 Coleman could have dictated his exact wishes, avoiding a very lengthy probate and ensuring his estate was transferred smoothly and without so much public attention.

 If you are facing a similar situation or need help with an estate plan, contact our offices by calling (888) 222-1328 or using our contact page to reach us.
 Our caring team is here to listen to your unique situation and provide you with customized solutions.